giuliodondi/kOS-Shuttle-OPS3/README.md

 </details>

 <details>
-<summary><h2>Glide-RTLS abort guidance</h2></summary>
+<summary><h2>Glide-RTLS and Contingency abort guidance</h2></summary>

+## Glide-RTLS (GRTLS) guidance

-Glide-RTLS is the atmospheric guidance mode used during an RTLS abort after MECO and External Tank separation.
+GRTLS is the atmospheric guidance mode used during an RTLS abort after MECO and External Tank separation.
 The powered guidance part is taken care of by my OPS1 ascent program, it will automatically transition to OPS3 and GRTLS guidance at the right moment.

 The orbiter will be around 70km of altitude and travelling far too slowly to glide in a controlled manner, and so it will start falling very soon.
 Things happen fast in a GRTLS.
 As soon as the program engages you must enable the DAP (AUTO or CSS) and auto flaps and spoilers.